wangconghui0/Reconstruction/README.md

 # Reconstruction
-The code of "Global neural division and mixed reconstruction search for solving vehicle routing problems"
+The code of paper "Global neural division and mixed reconstruction search for solving vehicle routing problems".
+The code will be updated after the paper is accepted.